tibs/markup-history/markup-history-paper.rst

 represented to the reader - so, for instance, in creating man pages, articles like this, or books of mathematics.

+.. note:: Interestingly, almost all of the markup formats I'm going to discuss are still in use today.

 Things I'm ignoring
 ===================
 * Music